Published on July 9th, 2013 | by Lucy Niess, Reviews Editor

 UPDATE: The live stream for Super Smash Bros.
 Melee is now back on the card.
 With the upcoming release of a new Smash Bros. title, there’s no wonder that it was given the green light.

 Evolution Championship Series (or EVO for short) is starting this weekend, and the players are getting hyped up to compete in the biggest fighting game tournament of the year.

-Competitors from all around the world will be gathering in Las Vegas at the Paris Las Vegas Hotel & Casino July 12-14, and yours truly will be covering the event, you can also join us, if you want to start getting into the gambling world check out the How to play guide, and I guarantee you will get goof at it.
+Competitors from all around the world will be gathering in Las Vegas at the Paris Las Vegas Hotel & Casino July 12-14, and yours truly will be covering the event, you can also join us, if you want to start getting into the gambling world check out the How to play guide and the comparethebets site, and I guarantee you will get goof at it.

 A bit of shocking news has popped up regarding Super Smash Bros.
 Melee.
 According to Shoryuken, Nintendo Legal did not give permission to live stream the game for EVO 2013.
 The schedule was reworked so that the stream spot was filled with Persona 4 Arena and King of Fighters XIII.
 What makes this bit of news fascinating is that Super Smash Bros.
 Melee fought to get that spot against other fighting games, including Super Street Fighter II: Turbo and the ever-so-popular indie game, Skullgirls.

 Back at the beginning of the year, EVO opened a Breast Cancer Charity donation drive for fans to donate towards in the hopes that the game it was donating for would be the eighth and final game.
 It was neck and neck between Melee and iSkullgirls, and at the end, Melee ended up winning and claiming that eighth spot for the streaming.
 Although there would still be a Skullgirls tournament, it will not be streaming for fans who not attending EVO like Melee was.

 However, now Melee will not be streamed due to lack of permission, and Skullgirls has a position for the finals.